qossmic/deptrac/README.md

 Allowed dependencies between layers are configured in *rulesets*.

 By default deptrac will raise a violation for every dependency between layers.
-In real software you want to allow dependencies between different kind of layers.
+In real software you want to allow dependencies between different kinds of layers.

-As a lot of architectures define some kind of *Controllers*, *Services* and *Repositories*, a natural approach for this would be allowing:
+As a lot of architectures define some kind of *Controllers*, *Services* and *Repositories*, a natural approach for this would be to allow:

 - *controllers* may access *service*, but not *repositories*
 - *services* may access *repositories*, but not *controllers*